xmartlabs/xmartlabs.github.io/_posts/2020-05-12-Android-Nav-Component.md

 The second one, is to have the ability to define cool **transitions between fragments** by adding just a few lines of code.
 If you add the right transitions, you can improve the app's UX a lot.
 Additionally, a couple of months ago Material released the [motion system](https://material.io/design/motion/the-motion-system.html), a set of transition patterns that help users understand and navigate an app.
+The following image shown a clear example motion system proposes
 <img width="100%" src="/images/android_navigation_blog_part_one/motion_system.gif" />
 You can integrate these transitions easily in your app using the navigation library.